tsaohucn/conflict-calendars/README.md

   p conflict #=> #<Set: {#<Ccs::Calendar:0x007fb..>, #<Ccs::Calendar:0x007fc..>} >
 end
 ```
-Now, you can know there are exist two calendars that conflict in the same set.
-So, you can do that :
+Now, you know there are exist two calendars that conflict in the same set.
+So, you can get each information of calendar by this way :

 ```ruby
 conflict.each do |calendar|